mo3sw/Covid-19DashBoard/README.md

 ## Installation Process

+- Step 1: Clone the project to your local machine.
+- Step 2: Open the terminal in the project folder and run "composer install".
+- Step 3: Run the command "cp .env.example .env" in the terminal.
+- Step 4: Run the command "php artisan key:generate" in the terminal.
+- Step 5: Create a Database and make sure its info is reflected in the .env file.
+- Step 6: Run the command "php artisan migrate" in the terminal.

+The project should be up and running.
+Note: These commands is intended for Windows OS, it might change for other OSs.

 ## API Used (Data Source)

 I have used the following API <a href="https://covid19api.com/">https://covid19api.com/</a>.
 It provides a good amount of different request handlers but it has showed some inconsistencyin showing the data for my requests.